GSI-CS-CO/timing-docker/README.md

 ## Purpose

+TL;DR: This is a Docker container image which is used for building bel_projects.

-TL;DR: If you can't compile or synthesize bel_projects (because your distribution has dropped Python2 support or uses a recent GCC version, ...) this will help you out.
+If you can't compile or synthesize bel_projects (because your distribution has dropped Python2 support or uses a recent GCC version, ...) this will help you out.
+Even Etherbone and Saftlib can be compiled without problems.

 ## Prerequisites

 - Valid Quartus license
 - Quartus installation on your host (18.1 recommended)
-- Docker
+- Docker environment

 ### Quartus License